fubar2/galaxy_tf_overlay/README.md

 ##  Intended users

-Scientists who routinely write and test their own scripts for analyses, who would like to use them in Galaxy workflows, but do not yet have the skills required to their own tools
+Scientists who routinely write and test their own scripts for analyses, who would like to use them in Galaxy workflows, but do not yet have the skills required to create new tools.
+They still need to be installed in a proper Galaxy server to be useful for research, but can be tested in the development server.

 ## Summary

 The ToolFactory is a Galaxy tool, with an automated *XML code generator*, that converts *working* scripts and Conda dependencies, into ordinary Galaxy tools.

- * It loads and runs like an ordinary Galaxy tool but only runs for a server administrator.
+ * It loads and runs like an ordinary Galaxy tool
+     * It will only run for a server administrator.
+That is the only security barrier.
      * See below for details - in particular, *do not* expose on a public server
  * It creates an ordinary Galaxy tool with designated Conda dependencies and user controlled command line parameters, with an optional built in script.
- * The new tool is defined by elements defined on the ToolFactory form.
+ * The new tool is defined by elements described on the ToolFactory form.
- * The generated tool has normal form elements, including help text, prompts, input parameters and history input data selectors.
+ * The generated tool has a typical form with the supplied help text, prompts, input parameters and history input data selector elements.
  * The new tool is immediately installed in the development server, ready to use.
  * It will work exactly as the user will see it wherever it is installed.
  * Generated tools are functionally equivalent and as secure as simple hand written XML.
  * The XML wrapper document is automatically generated from the form settings, by a [specialised XML parser](https://github.com/hexylena/galaxyxml).
  * Test inputs and settings supplied at tool generation are used as the built in tool test.

+## Disclaimer

+This is an automated program generator.
+It is very simple, and there are many requirements it will not meet.
+For example, conditionals allowing specific parameters, such as for paired or unpaired sequence inputs, are not automated, so not possible.
+Those and many other common complex tool features will need an expert developer to write.
+Many simple tools do not need them.
+Simple tools are sometimes very useful in complex analyses, so the ToolFactory may offer a solution for a developer lacking the necessary additional Galaxy tool building skills.

 ### Basic idea

-The ToolFactory generates tool XML based on settings on a Galaxy tool form, installs it and tests it using the supplied test data, then packages it up as a Toolshed ready archive, with the test built in.
+The ToolFactory generates tool XML based on settings on a Galaxy tool form, installs it and tests it using the supplied test data, and returns a Toolshed ready archive, with the test built in.

 Automated XML is very limited and inflexible, but it can be useful for simple tools, when developers with Galaxy tool development skills are not readily available.
-When a tool is generated, it is written, installed and tested and returned to the history.
 Jobs run in 10-20 seconds plus time needed for Conda to install any new dependencies.
 A browser screen refresh is needed to reload the tool panel to see and start using the newly installed tool.

 Many Galaxy tool wrappers need to be made by an experienced developer using [specialised development methods](https://training.galaxyproject.org/training-material/topics/dev/tutorials/tool-from-scratch/tutorial.html).